refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

 };
 ```

-The `TDictionary` type here is a generic type that accepts `Keys` and `Value` as type parameters. `TDictionary` is also a mapped type that limits its keys to the members of `Keys` union type. `Keys` is a union type because it is being looped over by the `in` operator.
-And `Keys` can be only among `string`, `number` and `symbol` primitive types.
+The `TDictionary` type now is a generic type that accepts `Keys` and `Value` as type parameters. `TDictionary` is also a mapped type that limits its keys to the members of `Keys` union type. `Keys` is a union type because it is being looped over by the `in` operator.
+And we want `Keys` to be only among `string`, `number` and `symbol` primitive types.
 So, we are applying type specificity on several levels to consolidate type safety besides code reusability.

 Now we can use this type to constrain the dictionary entries to a certain set of keys: